 Getting stronger.
 The rack pull is basically a deadlift with a really short range of motion.
 It works the whole back, the posterior chain (hamstrings and glutes) as well as the forearms.
 The exercise allows you to move some serious weight, and as a result, you get stronger in those areas.

 Developing a thick back.
-Similar to the deadlift the rack pull is known to develop some serious thickness in the back.
+Just like the deadlift, the rack pull is known to develop serious thickness in the back.
 People who do rack pulls on a regular basis have thicker backs than those who play with the pink dumbbells and the pulley systems.

 Less stressful than deadlifts.
 Due to the shorter range of motion, the rack pull is less stressful on the central nervous system than the regular deadlift.